+49 5141 90023 0

 A thin grinded lamella is responsible for an optimal contact zone with the anilox roller, so that the doctor blade produces high doctoring results throughout its lifespan.
 Even if some print products do not require coating, the steelBLADE S can continue to be used afterwards until the lamella has lapsed since there is no risk of corrosion.

-For the models of the brands Heidelberg, Komori and manroland, which have TRESU chamber doctor blade systems, the steeLBLADE S doctor blades usually require the dimensions 35 x 0.20 mm.
-For KBA, Komori and Ryobi with Harris & Bruno chambers, the doctor blades usually have the dimensions 28 x 0.20 mm or 25 x 0.20mm.
+Heidelberg, Komori and manroland presses usually require steeLBLADE S doctor blades with dimensions 35 x 0.20 mm.
+For KBA, Komori and Ryobi presses, the doctor blades usually have the dimensions 28 x 0.20 mm or 25 x 0.20 mm.

 Optimum doctor blade for UV coatings